Nsustain/.github/profile/README.md

 failure in our main server.
-Our maintenance page is designed such that we can deploy it just by cloning this repository and using `docker-compose` to load the official docker nginx image.
+Our maintenance page is designed such that we can deploy it just by cloning this repository and using `docker compose` to load the official docker nginx image.
 All our source code and how to use it is documented on this repository's `README.MD`.